Experiment 5: LCD Display Panel

 In this case, the alphanumeric string, variables, or arithmetic expression contained within the brackets is printed at the current cursor position.

-Functions of the Demonstration Programme#
+Functions of the Demonstration Program

 As explained previously, the LCD module is connected in “4-bit mode”, to minimise the number of connections to the Arduino Nano processor.
 In addition to the 4 data bits, there are two command signals, Register Select (RS) and Enable (E).
 These are the absolute minimum number of connections between the LCD and the processor.
 An additional command signal, Read/Write, (R/W) is connected permanently to logic “0”.

 There are two potentiometers on the demonstration board.
 One sets the contrast of the LCD, which is necessary to adjust the correct balance between the illuminated and dark pixels.
-The other potentiometer sets the voltage on analogue input A7.
+The other potentiometer sets the voltage on analogue input A7

-Copy the text of the demonstration programme into a new Arduino sketch, and compile and upload in the usual way.
-When the programme is running, it should display the message “hello world!” on the first line.
+Copy the text of the demonstration program into a new Arduino sketch, and compile and upload in the usual way.
+When the program is running, it should display the message “hello world!” on the first line.
 On the second line, the first few characters are a count in seconds since the board was reset.
 The remainder of the second line shows the message “ADC = xxxx”, where “xxxx” represents a number between 0 and 1023, as determined by the setting of the potentiometer.
 Pressing the push buttons should result in the characters “R” or “L” being displayed near the end of the first line of the display.

 The example code provides examples of how to set the display and write messages and variables.
 The example code can form the basis of the exercise that follows.

-Task for Experiment 5#
+Task for Experiment 5

 The exercise for this experiment is to configure the demonstration board as a bar graph display, similar to the exercise in Experiment 3.
 But in this new exercise, the bar graph is not a line of LEDs, it is the top line of the LCD.
 There are 16 character positions, so that each “block” of the bar graph will correspond to 64 values from the ADC (which is 10 bits, so there are 1024 possible values).